Sheep-y/PhoenixPt-Mods/README.md

 Since 0.1 is still used by old mods, and many players are not experts in mod management, I opt for having my mods not work rather than crashing the game, when they are used incorrectly.

-Could have make two versions for each and every mods, of course.
-But I'd rather spend time on mods and tools, than supporting a tool that back itself into a corner and is not being updated.

 Thanks for your understanding.

 ## Tech Tree